AndrewBridgeman/Star-Wars-Specializer/README.md

     ```

 # Cutting files
+*Please note that MP4 files are recommended for best results*.

 In **instructions.yaml**, specify the names and times of deleted/alternate scenes in the director's
 cut version of the movie.
 Here is a template for formatting these times: